Elidor00/ParsingAsTagging/README.md

 ### Results

 The table below shows the results obtained for the Italian ISDT UD 2.6 with various configurations and modifications of the initial PaT architecture.
+The metrics considered are:
+- **Labeled attachment score (LAS)**: percentage of the predicted words that have the same label and head as the reference dependency relationship
+- **Unlabeled attachment score (UAS)**: percentage of predicted words that have the same head as the reference dependency relationship
+- **Label accuracy score**: percentage of predicted words that have the same label as the reference dependency relationship

 <details>
   <summary>Table with results for the IT ISDT UD 2.6</summary>